FACTBOX-Companies with exposure to Russia girding for further Western sanctions | Headlines

 BASF The German chemicals maker co-owns Wintershall Dea - one of the financial backers of the suspended Nord Stream 2 gas pipeline - with Russian billionaire Mikhail Fridman's LetterOne investor group.
 BASF also says it generates 1% of group sales from Russia.

-BP The British oil major is the largest foreign investor in Russia with a 19.75% stake in the country's national oil company Rosneft.
+BP The British oil major, which is the largest foreign investor in Russia, said on Sunday it plans to abandon its 19.75% stake in oil giant Rosneft in the wake of Russia's invasion of Ukraine, marking an abrupt and costly end to 30 at times fraught years operating in the oil-rich country.
 It also holds stakes in several other oil and gas projects in Russia.

 COCA-COLA HBC The London-listed company bottles Coke for Russia, Ukraine and much of Central, Eastern Europe.
 It counts Russia among its largest markets and employs 7,000 people there.